 “O Lord, all these qualities are of two kinds – svarūpa (natural) and taṭastha (marginal).
 Now I will describe them both.
 (2)

-(2) The direct qualities found in an object are called its svarūpa-lakṣaṇa.
-Other qualities in relations to that object, which are like ‘guests,’ that may arise in that object are called taṭastha–lakṣaṇa.
+(2) Direct attributes found within an object are called its svarūpa-lakṣaṇa.
+Other qualities in relation to that object, which are like ‘guests,’ that may arise in that object are known as taṭastha–lakṣaṇa.

 kṛṣṇaika-śaraṇa haya svarūpa-lakṣaṇa